KTH/kopps-public-react-web/README.md

 ### Performance test in docker

-Copy `test/artillery/docker-compose.yml.in` to `test/artillery/docker-compose.yml` (and make necessary changes, if any).
+Copy `test/performance-artillery-dev/docker-compose.yml.in` to `test/performance-artillery-dev/docker-compose.yml` (and make necessary changes, if any).

+#### Option 1

+Install Docker

 To build and run 2 docker images (web app and load test images) use next commands in separate terminals: